appium/appium/packages/appium/docs/en/developing/build-doctor-checks.md

   is going to be ignored.
 - `hasAutofix(): boolean`: Whether calling `fix()` would resolve the found issue
 - `isOptional(): boolean`: Whether the found issue can be ignored and is not a showstopper
+- `log: AppiumLogger`: May be used for logging.
+This property may be assigned by the instance itself or by the Appium server if it is left unassigned.

 The `DoctorCheckResult` object returned by the `diagnose()` method must contain the following properties: